HyScript7/fvWeb/app/static/css/readme.txt

 This file is here so that github doesn't  ignore this folder.
-When building the docker image, Bootstrap Icons will be downloaded into this folder.
-During runtime, the server places compiled sass in here as well.
+If you need the files for development or execution purposes, run the getDependencies script in /app/static/sass.